-    QuarkNet is a nonprofit collaboration dedicated to developing America's technological workforce.
-It is an NSF-funded partnership between Fermilab and the University of Notre Dame.
+QuarkNet is a nonprofit collaboration dedicated to developing and broadening participation in America’s workforce.
+It is a partnership between Fermilab and the University of Notre Dame.
 We provide science teachers the means to develop their skills and bring real research experience into the high school science classroom.

-- Through our nationwide (and growing!) network of QuarkNet Centers, we unite science teachers and university investigators in active research projects of contemporary physics.
+- Through our nationwide network of QuarkNet Centers, we unite science teachers and university investigators in active research projects of contemporary physics.

 - Through the International Masterclass program, we deliver focused, hands-on workshops covering a variety of topics in physics directly to teachers and students around the world.

-- Through the Cosmic Ray, CMS, and LIGO e-Labs, we provide teachers with comprehensive, web-based applications to guide students through in-depth inquiries using real data from major scientific experiments.
+- Through the Cosmic Ray and CMS e-Labs, we provide teachers with comprehensive, web-based applications to guide students through in-depth inquiries using real data from major scientific experiments.

 What QuarkNet Can Do For You: